kmwtechnology/lucille/doc/site/content/en/docs/contributing/dev_new_components.md

 * **Run:** `mvn clean install`.
 * **Open report:** `lucille-core/target/jacoco-ut/index.html`.
-* **Interpretation:** Focus on closing meaningful gaps in coverage and covering as much as possible.
+* **Interpretation:** Summarizes test coverage across packages and classes, highlighting covered and missed lines and branches so you can see what executed during the test run at a glance.

 ## Javadoc Standards

-The Lucille docs parser expects strict, class-level Javadoc in the following format so it can render cleanly in the UI.
+Lucille includes a small internal parser used during documentation builds to extract class-level Javadoc from components (Connectors, Stages, Indexers) and render their config fields in the UI.
+It runs as part of the docs generation tooling, not at runtime, and expects the exact formatting described below so the parameters can be displayed correctly.
+For reference, see the [parser implementation](https://github.com/kmwtechnology/lucille/blob/main/lucille-plugins/lucille-api/src/main/java/com/kmwllc/lucille/endpoints/ConfigInfo.java).

 **Rules:**